WAEC Delists 30 Schools In Benue Over Examination Malpractices

 Ityavya, who decried the proliferation of illegal schools in the state, said officials of the ministry alongside security operatives, would move round the state to shut down the illegal schools.

-- WAEC Past Questions and Answers
+- Free WAEC Past Questions and Answers for All Subjects: WASSCE and GCE Candidates

 - WAEC Sample Questions and Schemes for All Subjects